Domlur inscriptions and hero stones: 7. Kammanan's Krishna Pillar fragmented inscription - temple pillar - 16th century CE

-It is a Tamil inscription in the same script dated paleographically to the 16th Century CE.
-It records the donation of the pillar by a Kaamanan, son of Vaduga Pillai.
-The pillar has sculptures of Nartana Krishna, Vishnu and Narasimha.
+This hero stone bears a Tamil inscription in Tamil script, dated paleographically to the 16th century CE.
+The inscription records the donation of the pillar by a Kaamanan, son of Vaduga Pillai.
+The pillar has sculptures of Nartana Krishna, Vishnu, and Narasimha.
 The Quarterly Journal of The Mythic Society has documented and published this inscription.

-Physical Characteristics
+Physical characteristics

-The inscription is 43 cm tall & 40 cm wide.
-The Tamil characters are 2.0 cm tall, 2.5 cm wide & 0.25 cm deep.
+The inscription is 43 cm tall and 40 cm wide, with Tamil characters 2.0 cm tall, 2.5 cm wide, and 0.25 cm deep.

-Transliteration of the Text
+Transliteration of the text

-The text is published in the Quarterly Journal of the Mythic society.
+The text is published in the Quarterly Journal of the Mythic Society.